arieldipietro/PomodoroTechnique/README.md

 2) Set a 25 minutes timer
 3) Work on the task until the time is up
 4) Take a 5 minutes break
-5) Every four ponodoros (por cycles), take a longer break (in this case, the long break is set to 20 minutes.
+5) Every four pomodoros (four cycles), take a longer break (in this case, the long break is set to 20 minutes.

 # Features